Attention people pleasers! This post is for you.

 How can you give the people in your life the care, love, and attention they need if you are not taking it from a place full of care, love, and attention from within yourself?

-Allowing yourself the time and energy to focus on yourself will allow you to recognize when you need to be there for others and when you need to sit this one out.
+Allowing yourself the time and energy to focus on yourself will help you to recognize when you need to be there for others and when you need to sit this one out.
 You will be better prepared to deal with the needs of those that matter.
 This will improve all of your relationships especially the one you have with yourself.

 After all, how can you fill another’s cup from yours when your cup is empty?